-Trunk Weight

-The vehicle's high-speed handling and curb height will become increasingly affected as weight is added to the trunk.
-The more weight that is placed in the trunk, the more it will change the ride and handling characteristics of the vehicle.
-Consider these factors when installing equipment and placing items in the trunk of the vehicle.
-For additional information, refer to Trunk Pack[TM] and Trunk Loading in this section.

-The Vehicle Certification (VC) Label on the driver door lists a maximum load of 499Kg/1100Lb (occupants + luggage).
-This maximum load is a combination of 5 or 6 occupants with 91Kg/200Lb of luggage.
+Trunk Weight The vehicle's high-speed handling and curb height will become increasingly affe added to the trunk.
+The more weight that is placed in the trunk, the more it will and handling characteristics of the vehicle.
+Consider these factors when installi placing items in the trunk of the vehicle.
+For additional information, refer to Trunk Loading in this section. change the rideing equipment and The vehicle certification (VC) label on the driver door lists a maximum load of 4 (occupants + luggage).
+This maximum load is a combination of 5 or 6 occupant Lb of luggage.